antgonzales/antgonzales.github.io/_posts/2020-05-26-how-to-test-data-fetching-components.md

 you pass an object with two specific parameters; `query` and `variables`.
 In this particular case, we're sending just the query.
 With our request constraint added, we're now free to add additional responses.

+## Making a decision about tradeoffs

+The solutions I've proposed are ultimately about tradeoffs.
+As your software changes, no matter the scale, you have to make decisions about which parts you are comfortable living with.
+For some people, the notion of managing a server response library is more painful and tedious than just mocking libraries and responses.
+For me, the pain of not having confidence in my test suite far outweighs the trivial tedium of using nock.

+I've felt the pain of migrating a code base from one library to another, including libraries that fetch data.
+I hope this guide helps you make a decision about the tradeoffs in mocking dependencies versus stubbing environment responses.